ashwinvaidya17/DMAS2019_B19/README.md

 ## Rock Paper Scissors Approach 2

-Follow the steps to run the game,
+Follow the steps to run the game:

 ## Blotto-game